-As well as drilling, Anglo-American Corporation undertook some seismic reflection surveys within the area, including a regional N-S line, KG-01, crossing the southeastern part of the Xade Complex and intersecting the borehole XH-1 (Figure 3).
-The seismic section has been depth converted to allow comparison with the calculated depth of the syncline, using a logarithmic function between average velocity and twoway time based upon a two-layer model of 3 km/s down to 400ms and 5 km/s at later times than this.
+As well as drilling, Anglo-American Corporation undertook some seismic reflection surveys within the area, including a regional N-S line, KG-01, crossing the southeastern part of the Xade complex and intersecting the borehole XH-1 (Figure 3).
+The seismic section has been depth converted to allow comparison with the calculated depth of the syncline, using a logarithmic function between average velocity and two-way time based upon a two-layer model of 3 km/s down to 400ms and 5 km/s at later times than this.
 A 2D model of the subsurface has then been constructed (Figure 4).
-The starting model had four horizons: a digital terrain model, the base of the Kalahari beds, the base of the Karoo Group and the base of the Xade Complex derived from 3D modelling (using a density contrast of +0.2 g cm-3).
+The starting model had four horizons: a digital terrain model, the base of the Kalahari beds, the base of the Karoo Group and the base of the Xade Complex derived from 3D modelling (using a density contrast of +0.2 gcm-3).

-A good match between the observed and calculated Bouguer anomalies is obtained using a single density contrast between the Complex and the host rocks ($\pm 0.2 \text{ g cm}^{-3}$ based on density measurements from core).
-No attempt has been made to modify the shape of the Complex as the geometry based on 3D modelling provides a very good fit with the observed Bouguer anomaly.
+A good match between the observed and calculated Bouguer anomalies is obtained using a single density contrast between the complex and the host rocks (+0.2 gcm-3 based on density measurements from core).
+No attempt has been made to modify the shape of the complex as the geometry based on 3D modelling provides a very good fit with the observed Bouguer anomaly.
 Further modelling was conducted in an attempt to improve the match between the observed and calculated magnetic anomalies and to reproduce fine structures of the magnetic anomaly.
-We subdivided the syncline into a series of interleaved magnetized layers and introduced magnetic susceptibilities range from 0.16 SI to 0.06 SI).
-As for the 3D model, only the Complex was assigned any magnetization, and it was assumed that this was in the direction of the Earth's present field.
-The highest magnetic susceptibility is located within the upper layers within the Complex and decreases to 0.01 SI in the lowest layer (Figure 4).
+We subdivided the syncline into a series of interleaved magnetized layers and introduced magnetic susceptibility variations among layers, in the range of the measured susceptibilities (susceptibilities range from 0.16 SI to 0.06 SI).
+As for the 3D model, only the complex was assigned any magnetization, and it was assumed that this was in the direction of the Earth's present field.
+The highest magnetic susceptibility is located within the upper layers within the complex and decreases to 0.01 SI in the lowest layer (Figure 4).

-3.2 Geometry of the Xade Complex (comparison with seismic Line KG-01)
+3.2 Geometry of the Xade complex (comparison with seismic Line KG-01)

-Although the three models produce a similar synclinal shape, they predict very different thicknesses (Table 2), from a 2.3 km thick body with the highest density contrast (0.3 g cm-3) to a 10 km thick body with the lowest density contrast.
+Although the three models produce a similar synclinal shape, they predict very different thicknesses (Table 2), from a 2.3 km thick body with the highest density contrast (0.3 gcm-3) to a 10 km thick body with the lowest density contrast.
 We superimposed cross-sections through the three models on the reflection seismic section for profile KG-01 to see if this would provide additional control (Figure 4).

-The results of the modelling and comparison with the observed magnetic anomaly pattern demonstrate that the Complex does not itself have a distinct seismic signature, but that the overall form of the syncline is defined by reflections from underlying sedimentary units.
+The results of the modelling and comparison with the observed magnetic anomaly pattern demonstrate that the complex does not itself have a distinct seismic signature, but that the overall form of the syncline is defined by reflections from underlying sedimentary units.
 It is likely that scattering and attenuation of seismic energy in the thickest part of the igneous sequence has prevented the imaging of underlying strata in the axial region.
-Despite this, it is possible to identify the most appropriate density contrast on the basis of the match between the modelled flanks of the Complex and the seismic imaging of underlying structure.
-This comparison suggests that a contrast of between +0.2 g cm-3 and +0.3 g cm-3 is most appropriate.
-Accordingly, the results of the inversions suggest a depth extent of approximately 3 km for the Complex.
+Despite this, it is possible to identify the most appropriate density contrast on the basis of the match between the modelled flanks of the complex and the seismic imaging of underlying structure.
+This comparison suggests that a contrast of between +0.2 gcm-3 and +0.3 gcm-3 is most appropriate.
+Accordingly, results of inversions suggest a depth extent of approximately 3 km for the complex.